CleanScan

 Where it falls short: Without a system to organize and deliver photos, they pile up in camera rolls and become useless.
 The photo exists, but nobody can find it when it matters.
 The crew also needs training — a blurry, poorly lit photo of a hallway proves nothing.1

-When it works: Photo documentation is often a high-return proof method because it is tangible, visual, and easy for clients to consume.
-Pair it with a delivery mechanism (even a shared folder or weekly email) and it becomes a practical trust-building tool.
+When it works: Photo documentation works best when the client can find it quickly.
+Pair it with a delivery mechanism — even a shared folder or weekly email — and it becomes usable evidence.
 Platforms built around proof of work for cleaning companies typically automate the capture, organization, and delivery of these photos so they do not pile up in camera rolls.

 Method 3: GPS-Verified Check-Ins